New York Common Celebrity Lookalike Impersonator Clone

 Every day people actually think I am Common.
 I am an actor so even celebrities think I am him.
 Winner of an Oscar, a golden globe.
-Common lookalike impersonator, Common look alike impersonator is great for meet and greet and photo opts.
+New York Common lookalike impersonator, Common look alike impersonator is great for meet and greet and photo opts.
 Common lookalike impersonator, Common lookalike impersonator.

 Fun Facts: Common (rapper)

 Lonnie Rashid Lynn Jr. (born March 13, 1972), better known by his stage name Common (formerly Common Sense), is an American hip hop recording artist, actor, and poet from Chicago, Illinois.
 Common debuted in 1992 with the album Can I Borrow a Dollar? and maintained a significant underground following into the late 1990s, after which he gained notable mainstream success through his work with the Soulquarians.
 In 2011, Common launched Think Common Entertainment, his own record label imprint, and, in the past, has released music under various other labels such as Relativity, Geffen and GOOD Music, among others.

 Common’s first major-label album, Like Water for Chocolate, received widespread critical acclaim and tremendous commercial success.
 His first Grammy Award was in 2003, winning Best R&B Song for “Love of My Life”, with Erykah Badu.
 Its popularity was matched by May 2005’s Be, which was nominated for Best Rap Album, at the 2006 Grammy Awards.
 Common was awarded his second Grammy for Best Rap Performance by a Duo or Group, for “Southside” (featuring Kanye West), from his July 2007 album Finding Forever.
 His best-of album, Thisisme Then: The Best of Common, was released on November 27, 2007.